Mgallimore88/osfl_cnn_recognizer/README.md

 This project develops a method to build and train a convolutional neural network to recognise the presence or absence of a single bird species in an audio recording.

+Note that this project is unfinished and the readme is a template of intended work.

 The project is developed in two parts: